 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment06/17/09 (U.S. District Court: Judge Carr)

 Sentence02/16/10 Prisoner's Petition02/10/17

-State's Return of Writ
+State's Return of Writ01/30/18

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision05/14/14

 U.S. Supreme Court Review01/12/15 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court05/27/11 State's Brief

 Trial Court Decision12/14/11 Oral Argument

 Court of Appeals Decision08/06/12 Decision

 Supreme Court Decision01/28/15

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/16: No capital proceeding pending. - Status in Federal Courts as of 12/31/16: Pending in the district court on Mammone's notice of intent to file a petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/17: No capital proceeding pending. - Status in Federal Courts as of 12/31/17: Pending in the district court on Mammone's petition for a writ of habeas corpus.
+Inmate is a plaintiff in the federal lethal injection litigation.

 On 05/14/14, the Ohio Supreme Court affirmed Mammone's conviction and death sentence on direct appeal.
 On 01/12/15, the U.S. Supreme Court denied Mammone's petition for a writ of certiorari.
 On 02/10/16, the Ohio Supreme Court denied Mammone's application to reopen his direct appeal.
 Meanwhile, on 05/27/11, Mammone filed a petition for postconviction relief in the trial court which was denied on 12/14/11; the denial was affirmed by the 5th District Court of Appeals on 08/06/12.
 The Ohio Supreme Court dismissed Mammone's appeal on 01/28/15.
-On 04/15/16, Mammone filed a notice of intent to file a petition for a writ of habeas corpus.
-(Note: Mammone filed his petition for a writ of habeas corpus on 02/10/17.)
+On 02/10/17, Mammone filed a petition for a writ of habeas corpus and an amended petition on 10/30/17.
+(Note: On 01/17/18, the district court denied Mammone's 12/05/17 motion to stay his habeas case to return to state court.
+On 01/30/18, the Warden filed a return of writ.)